Theme

 The CUDA, PyTorch, and submodule setup expectations described in the official repository.

-Which prompt mode and model-weight path best match the intended workflow.
+Which prompt mode and model-weight path match the intended workflow.

 How the project's spatial-perception focus aligns with the reader's actual use case, such as robotics, AR, tracking, or general 3D scene understanding.